This page provides an overview of the internal architecture of Datoviz.

-- graphics provides a library of builtin graphics pipelines (markers, paths, images, text, meshes, volumes, and so on)
+- graphics provides a library of builtin primitive graphics (markers, paths, images, text, meshes, volumes, and so on),

-- panel provides a way to manage multiple rectangular subplots in a 2D grid, in a given canvas
+- panels provide a way to manage multiple rectangular subplots in a 2D grid,

-- GUI provides a way to use the Dear ImGui library and implements a wrapper for common simple controls
+- GUI provides a way to use the Dear ImGui library,

 - Independent modules provide useful utility functionality to the other modules.